Response to fires at Arnold's Field, Launders Lane

 Background

-Arnolds Field is privately owned land off Launders Lane, Rainham.
+Arnold's Field is privately owned land off Launders Lane, Rainham (junction with A1306 New Road).

-The site was formerly a gravel extraction site.
-Significant volumes of waste were subsequently deposited there without appropriate authorisation.
+The site was formerly (1960s/70s) legally used for gravel extraction and as a landfill for waste.
+However, from around 2002 to 2014, significant volumes of waste were deposited there without appropriate authorisation.

-Due to the combustible nature of some types of waste, the site now catches fire, especially during hot weather.
+Due to the combustible nature of some types of waste (much of which is now underground), the site has been catching fire since 2018, especially during hot weather.

 Residents complain about the nuisance caused by smoke, dust and odour from the fires and are concerned about potential health impacts.